design-tokens/community-group/technical-reports/format/design-token.md

 </aside>

-In order to maintain interoperability between tools that support this format, tools should restrict their usage of vendor data to optional meta-data that is not crucial to understanding that token’s value.
+In order to maintain interoperability between tools that support this format, teams and tools should restrict their usage of extension data to optional meta-data that is not crucial to understanding that token’s value.

-Tool vendors are encouraged to publicly share specifications of their vendor data wherever possible.
-That way other tools can add support for them without needing to reverse engineer the vendor data.
-Popular vendor extensions may also be incorporated as standardized features in future revisions of this specification.
+Tool vendors are encouraged to publicly share specifications of their extension data wherever possible.
+That way other tools can add support for them without needing to reverse engineer the extension data.
+Popular extensions may also be incorporated as standardized features in future revisions of this specification.

 ## More token properties TBC